insight-w3f/terragrunt-polkadot/README.md

  "deployment centric" approach where each deployment consists of a file per namespace, stack, network name, environment , and cloud provider region to hold all the parameters needed to inform a properly running stack.
 These files are currently stored locally in the `deployments` folder within each provider and soon, users will have the option of storing the files and running the stack remotely.
-To run the deployment, we template the parent `terragrun.hcl` file with the proper parameters that we need to deploy and then run terragrunt to deploy the infrastructure.
-Currently deployments are executed sequentially and in the future the user will be able to deploy to multiple regions in
+To run the deployment, we write a new `run.yml` file that points to a deployments file.
+Currently deployments are executed sequentially and in the future the user will be able to deploy to multiple regions in parallel.
-    parallel.

 To manage this complex process, we developed nukikata as we felt that managing a declarative CLI in this context would be more manageable as an organization.
 We also want to make sure to allow features to be used across multiple